Film Recipe Of The Month - June 2025

 Discover answers to common questions about Fujifilm film simulation recipes.
 Learn how to use custom settings, which cameras support them, and how to fine-tune settings for the best results.

-Shooting straight out of the camera (SOOC) helps you understand exposure, shutter speed, ISO, and other settings in different lighting conditions.
+Shooting straight out of the camera, SOOC JPEG helps you understand exposure, shutter speed, ISO, and other settings in different lighting conditions.
 It also eliminates the need for post-processing, allowing you to share images instantly.

 Many Fujifilm X-Series cameras feature built-in film simulations.
 Custom film recipes are optimized for X-Trans IV sensors, but newer models can also use them.
 Supported cameras include: